Pitros/calculator-playground/Readme.md

 # Calculator app

-Simple calculator with basic operations, in both FE only and FE & BE app.
+Simple calculator with basic operations with use of BE & FE communication.

 ## Running development preview via Docker

 Everything is configured for quick dev run/preview

 ```
+docker-compose build
 docker-compose up
 ```